Etiquette for public star parties: Or what to do or avoid doing.

 - Don’t smoke near a telescope.
 Smoke particles can damage optics.
 Some of the larger telescopes use something called a nylon shroud which is flammable.

-- Don’t hold your coffee cup near the eyepiece as your looking though the scope.
+- Don’t hold your coffee cup near the eyepiece while looking though the scope.
 The eye-lens will likely fog over.

 - Don’t breath on the eyepiece.
 It will likely fog over and nothing may be visible in the telescope.
 Cleaning the fog from the eyepiece is a very delicate and sometimes difficult procedure.